RafDevX/NodeBB-DD2391/README.md

 9. As you are an administrator, you will now be required to register a passkey (you could have also previously done so of your own volition in "Settings" > "Passkeys")
 10. Activate login CAPTCHAs by navigating to "Admin" > "Extend" > "Plugins" > "nodebb-plugin-spam-be-gone" > "Activate" > "Confirm" > "Rebuild & Restart" > "Confirm"
 11. Refresh the page after NodeBB says the rebuild has been completed
+12. Go to "Plugins" > "Spam Be Gone" > "StopForumSpam", uncheck the "Enable StopForumSpam" checkbox, and press "Save changes" (due to a bug in the plugin, it is enabled by default, but will not allow saving any other settings as no API key is provided)
-12. Go to "Plugins" > "Spam Be Gone" > "Google reCAPTCHA", check both checkboxes ("Enable Re-Captcha" and "Enable Re-Captcha on login page as well"), fill out with your API keys (that must be v2 keys for "I am not a Robot" checkboxes, created in [Google's reCAPTCHA Admin Portal](https://www.google.com/recaptcha/admin)), and press "Save changes"
+13. Switch to the "Google reCAPTCHA" tab, check both checkboxes ("Enable Re-Captcha" and "Enable Re-Captcha on login page as well"), fill out with your API keys (that must be v2 keys for "I am not a Robot" checkboxes, created in [Google's reCAPTCHA Admin Portal](https://www.google.com/recaptcha/admin)), and press "Save changes"
+14. As instructed by the UI, press "Rebuild & Restart" > "Confirm" and wait for NodeBB to report completion
-13. After you have completed these steps, the system is fully configured and should be securely addressing/mitigating the problems described above.
+15. After you have completed these steps, the system is fully configured and should be securely addressing/mitigating the problems described above.
 It is now production-ready!

 At any point, you can stop and remove the containers with `docker compose down` (or `docker compose down -v` to delete volumes as well, permanently destroying all stored data).